"The Paradox of a Wound That Never Heals": Polina Shcherbyna on Pain and Healing in Painting

 It is important for me to address the cyclical nature of events throughout human history — the history of violence.
 I’ve found many insights in the works of Giorgio Agamben, who himself draws on Martin Heidegger, Hannah Arendt, and others.
 I’m interested in weaving together these sometimes different, sometimes mutually reinforcing ideas.
 They often resonate with my own thinking, so I use them as subtle references in my texts that accompany visual statements.

-Overall, this encourages reflection on the experiences of people who have already analyzed or lived through situations similar to what we are experiencing now.
-I think it’s crucial to understand the experience of World War II.
-People then often felt as though it would never end, that the future didn’t exist.
-Yet some still managed to see the future and waited for the moment when the horror ended.
-Something that seemed endless eventually found its conclusion.
-This understanding gives me hope — that we, too, can envision the future, become part of it, and reframe everything happening to us today.
+Overall, this encourages a deeper engagement with the experiences of people who have already analyzed or lived through something similar to what we are experiencing now.
+And I think it is very important to understand the experience of the Second World War.
+At that time, people felt that it would never end, that the future did not exist.
+Yet, despite this, some still glimpsed the future and waited for the moment when the horror ended.
+In other words, something that seemed endless eventually found its conclusion.
+This experience provides a greater understanding that we, too, will be able to see the future, become part of it, and reinterpret everything that is happening to us today.

 Lesia: Since we’ve already started talking about the war, let me ask: how has it influenced your artistic language?
 How have the themes of the body and sacrifice transformed in your recent works?

-Shortly before the war, my grandfather passed away.
-For several years, he had existed only lying down.
-His body changed daily — losing color and shape, covered in wounds and bedsores.
-In a way, the premonition of the war was already present in his body, which I wasn’t able to fully depict.
-That was a difficult moral and ethical choice for me, because at that moment, I could not bear to face the vision of his death.
-I think it was a turning point that had a profound impact on me and later manifested in my painting.
+On the eve of the war, my grandfather passed away.
+For several years, he had lived only lying down.
+His body changed every day — losing its color, its shape, and becoming covered with wounds and bedsores.
+For me, the premonition of war was already present in his body, which I never managed to depict.
+It was a difficult moral and ethical choice, because at that time, I couldn’t bear to face the vision of his death.
+I think that was a turning point that deeply affected me and later manifested itself in my painting.

 Lesia: Thus, the premonition evolved into an artistic image, not just a personal pain.

 Polina: Later, I stretched the largest canvases of my life in my studio on Nahirna Street.
-Each of them is four meters long.
-I rubbed my hands until they bled while stretching these dark linen canvases onto the frames.
-At that moment, I realized it might be the last day, that tomorrow everything would change, that I wouldn’t have time to do anything on them.
-Yet, through this gesture, I tried to prolong that last quiet evening.
+Each of them was four meters long.
+I rubbed my hands raw while pulling the dark linen over the stretchers.
+And at that very moment, I realized it was the last day — that tomorrow everything would change, and I wouldn’t have time to do anything more on them.
+Yet in that gesture, I tried to prolong that final quiet evening.
 It created an illusion of hope — that tomorrow, as always, I would come to my studio and continue working.
-This is the kind of faith that is always present, a driving force.
-It seems that if this faith can be sufficiently illusory, at some point it may gain the strength to transform illusion into horror.
+It is that faith which is always present, which becomes the driving force.
+It seems that even if this faith may be somewhat illusory, at some point it might gain enough strength to transform horror into illusion as well.

 I feel that pushing forward head-on is part of Ukrainian identity.
-And this seemingly senseless act of stretching the canvas was, at that time, an expression of hope.
-On this canvas, I wanted to depict the premonition of war as my grandfather was dying.
+And that seemingly senseless act of stretching the canvas was, at that time, an expression of hope and resistance.
+On this canvas, I wanted to depict the premonition of war when my grandfather was dying.
 It stands as a gap between what existed before the war — for example, the series of heads in “Half of the Half of the Personality” Series — and what I am creating now.
-Someday, I will return to this work and complete it; the canvases on the frames are still in Kyiv.
-There is an internal need to fill this gap, which remains only as my own inner premonition.
+I will return to this work and complete it sooner or later (the canvases on stretchers are still in Kyiv).
+There is an inner need to fill this gap, which has remained only as my own internal premonition.

-That image stayed with me, and from then on, I began working without a stretcher — on wrinkled linen with torn edges that resembled those handmade bandages.
-This evolved into my signature technique, where the folds of the fabric correspond to the imprints of time.
-Through their layering alone, they create faint hints of imagery.
-There’s something about migration in this: canvas without a stretcher, an artist without a studio.
-And even the notion of home becomes, for a while, mobile.
+A few weeks of constant relocation later, I ended up in relatively safe Lviv.
+Unpacking my things, I found the linen pieces completely crumpled.
+This image stayed with me, and since then I have been working without stretchers — on crumpled linen with torn edges, reminiscent of those makeshift bandages.
+This evolved into a signature technique, where the folds and creases in the linen correspond to traces of time.
+By layering alone, they create subtle hints of an image.
+There is something about migration in this: canvas without a stretcher, an artist without a studio.
+Even the concept of home becomes, for a time, mobile.

 Since then, until 2024, there hasn’t been a single work made on a stretcher, except for one: in Uzhhorod, during a fairly long stay at the “Sorry No Rooms Available” residency in 2022, I was sponsored to create a work on a frame.
 It remains the only one, and it can be seen on the UFDA website — “ONE LESS TREE IN PARADISE”.
-This work is about loss, a torn fragment in a panorama of an endless cemetery, where instead of people or graves, there are trees.
-It was created during a blackout, on the 13th floor of the Intourist-Zakarpattia Hotel, using only a headlamp.
-That’s why this work is particularly precious: it is the only one on a stretcher and the only one created under conditions entirely unfit for artistic practice.
+This work is about loss, about a torn fragment from a panorama of an endless cemetery, where trees are depicted instead of people or graves.
+It was created during a blackout, on the 13th floor of the Intourist-Zakarpattia hotel, using a headlamp.
+That makes this piece especially valuable: it is the only one on a stretcher and the only one created under conditions completely impossible for working.

 Lesia: What else has changed for you in your artistic process and in your perception of the world after these experiences?

 Polina: What else has changed?
-There’s a drive to resist this darkness in humanity: how a person reaches the highest point of development — the Anthropocene — and yet falls so far that they cannot stop the tumor advancing at an incredible speed.
-Humanity has not endured its own progress.
-It destroys all its achievements again through war.
-In my work, I depict how this reflects on humans, on nature, and on the body of the world itself.
+The drive to resist this darkness in humanity: how a person can reach their highest point of development — the Anthropocene — and yet fall so far that they cannot stop the tumor advancing toward them at a terrifying speed.
+In other words, the human world cannot sustain its own progress.
+It once again destroys all its achievements through war.
+In my works, I depict how this reflects on humanity, on nature, and on the body of the world itself.

 There is one work from the “Open Sore” Series, which began in 2022 and on which I worked until 2024 (though I plan to complete the cycle with two more works currently in progress).
 In it, I depict the human body and the body of nature as forming a single whole.
-In the existing works, I created a kind of allegory referencing the story of Saint Thomas, who touches Christ’s rib wound to see if it is real.
-I transpose this into the painting of the contemporary world, where higher powers test humanity for its humanity, for authenticity: Is our pain real?
-Pain that demands constant proof.
+In the existing works, I created an allegory based on the story of Saint Thomas’s doubt, where he touches Christ’s side wound, trying to understand if it is real.
+I relate this to the contemporary world, where higher powers test humanity for its humanity, for authenticity: Is our pain real?
+Pain that requires constant proof.

 In contrast, in my works from 2024, I find my own form of hope.
 Yet this gives rise to an inner conflict — binary sensations, the birth of new life against the backdrop of total death, the annihilation of all living things by Russia’s war in Ukraine, and beyond its borders.
-It is not only about the physical, but also about what dies between people: the walls that grow in society due to wartime conditions, the distances in perception of the same reality, which destroy closeness.
-It is not only about the war itself, but about its consequences — the breakdown of humanity as a whole, legalized aggression and the search for enemies that seems destined to last forever.
+In other words, it is not only about the physical, but also about what dies between people — the walls that grow in society, provoked by the state of war, the distances in perspectives on the same things that destroy closeness.
+It is not only about the war itself, but also about its consequences: the breakdown of humanity in general, legalized aggression, and the search for enemies, which seems likely to continue indefinitely.

-With the emergence of new life within me, I created an expression where I combined these dual feelings toward the world, attempting to oppose them with Life — both as a literal act and as a metaphor for the possibility of rebirth for what is fading.
-In the last month of my pregnancy, I opened the exhibition “From Each Wound in One Day a Flower Will Grow” (2024, Dim Gallery in Warsaw, curated by Ivanna Berchak).
+With the emergence of new life within me, I created an expression that combined these dual feelings toward the world, attempting to contrast Life both as a literal act and as a metaphor for the possibility of reviving what is fading.
+In the final month of my pregnancy, I opened the exhibition “From Each Wound in One Day a Flower Will Grow” (2024, Dim Gallery in Warsaw, curated by Ivanna Berchak).
 There, I presented the first work marking a gradual return to color.
 And the first color I chose was Red.

 Lesia: In your opinion, what is the role of an artist in a society experiencing war, trauma, and loss?

 Polina: On one hand, it is the role of a witness.
-I often think about artists who lived and worked during World War II, and I now view their works differently.
-On the other hand, as an artist, I want to look into places I cannot see, where I do not know, and can only feel.
-For me, it is very important to depict the invisible in visual art — things I sometimes cannot fully explain in words, but which manifest for me on a sensory level through the visual medium.
+I think a lot about artists who lived and worked during the Second World War, and now I view their works differently.
+On the other hand, as an artist, I want to look into places I cannot see, where I do not know, but can only feel.
+For me, it is very important in visual art to depict the invisible — that is, something I sometimes cannot fully explain in words, because it exists on a sensory level that manifests for me visually as an image.

 Lesia: And is the process of creating art a form of therapy for you?
 Do you think your works can serve as therapy for viewers as well?

 Polina: For me, art is something that heals.
-Sometimes I feel a certain sense of restoration while working, a release from everything that is destructive.
-I believe that the artwork retains this feeling, and perhaps viewers can also sense this restoration — a moment of catharsis.
+Sometimes I feel a certain sense of healing while working, a release from everything that is destructive.
+It seems to me that the work afterward retains this within itself, and perhaps the viewer can also feel this restoration, this illumination, this moment of catharsis.

 Lesia: You mentioned Giorgio Agamben, the Italian philosopher.
 Did you feel disillusioned by his stance after the full-scale invasion began?
 His essays on the war in Ukraine have sparked controversial reactions.
 Some critics accused him of relativism and of not sufficiently condemning Russia’s aggression.
 For instance, Nikita Kadan noted that he usually respects Agamben’s work but felt disappointed in this case.

-For me, his position represents a form of escapism that fails to distinguish between the aggressor and the victim.
+Polina: I have been greatly influenced by Agamben’s works, and I respect and share the multilayered nature of his analysis.
+However, regarding his position at the start of the full-scale invasion, I think mere disappointment is clearly insufficient.
+His essays on the Russian-Ukrainian war, in a way, highlight a disregard for the reality of aggression.
+Agamben created a rather abstract philosophical analysis, overlooking the concrete fact of unprovoked Russian aggression and the imperialist nature of the war.
+To me, his stance represents a form of escapism that fails to distinguish between aggressor and victim.
 By questioning the narrative of Ukraine’s just defensive war, Agamben erases the moral distinctions between the actions of both sides.
 In effect, he plays into Russian propaganda.
-That said, I do not devalue his earlier works, as they have already become an established part of the broader philosophical legacy.
+At the same time, for me, this does not diminish his earlier works, as they have become an established part of the broader philosophical legacy.

 Lesia: Your recent exhibition at the Kebbel Villa Museum in Schwandorf was titled “The Highest Point of an Empty Temple”.
 Could you tell us how it began?
 What does this image — of an empty temple — mean to you?

-Polina: The empty temple is a poetic image of pain, ranging from the personal to the collective.
-Symbolically, the emptiness extends into the depth of the wound in the heart, raising existential questions about the future: “Is a human being capable of finding space for love where nothing remains?”
-It reflects the loss of humanity and the attempt to restore the capacity to feel.
-Yet this attempt to understand today’s abyss is impossible without looking into the past, because within the context of history, the emptiness of today has been formed over centuries.
+Polina: The empty temple is a poeticized image of pain, moving from the personal to the collective, where emptiness metaphorically extends into the depth of a wound on the heart, raising existential questions about the future: ‘Is a person capable of finding a place for love where nothing remains?’
+It is about the loss of humanity and the attempt to restore the capacity to feel.
+Yet this attempt to understand today’s abyss is impossible without looking into the past, because, in the context of history, today’s emptiness has been shaped over centuries.

-In the center of the hall, a cross-shaped structure — The Stele Misericordia, a monument of mercy — is illuminated in flashes reminiscent of lightning.
-This work carries many layers of meaning, including reflections on feminine strength and suffering, on motherhood: giving new life, witnessing it, protecting it, but also enduring suffering for it, even when the wound is not your own.
+In the center of the hall, flashes reminiscent of lightning illuminate a cross-shaped structure — Stele of Misericordia, the Monument of Mercy.
+This work contains many layers, reflecting on female strength and vulnerability, suffering and love, and the maternal: giving new life, witnessing it, protecting it, yet also suffering for it, even when the wound is not your own.

 At the lower part, a mother’s hands hold her son; they are almost in shadow and barely noticeable at first glance.
-This speaks greatly to our current times, the measurement of pain, comparing feminine and masculine suffering, but it also evokes something timeless, reminiscent of the Pietà (Lamentation of Christ) narrative.
-On the right side of the young man’s chest, one can see an intercostal wound reminiscent of Christ’s.
+This speaks largely to our time — measuring pain, comparing female and male suffering — but also to something timeless, referencing the narrative of the Pietà (the Lamentation of Christ).
+On the young man’s chest, to the right, one can see an intercostal wound reminiscent of Christ’s.

-I created this image with the idea that it functions like a mirror, so the viewer sees the wound on the heart as if looking at themselves.
-It serves as a prompt for reflection, raising questions such as: how sensitive is humanity today to the pain of the world?
-How much mercy remains for the suffering of others?
-From this wound, a branch with buds grows… It is a deliberate provocation of reality toward healing, something I have been depicting consistently over the past years.
-A gentle, almost naive gesture toward the harsh reality that surrounds us.
-Within this lies a tension between hope and despair, often existing equally and simultaneously.
+I created this image with the understanding that it functions like a mirror, where the viewer sees the wound on the heart as if looking at themselves.
+It serves as a prompt for reflection, raising questions such as: how sensitive to the world’s pain is a person today?
+How much mercy do they have for another’s suffering?
+From this wound sprouts a branch with buds… It is a provocation of reality toward healing, which I have consistently depicted over recent years.
+A tender and almost naive gesture toward the harsh reality surrounding us.
+Within this, there exists a certain conflict between hope and despair, often coexisting equally and simultaneously.

-I invite viewers to experience this exhibition as a walk through the voids of an open wound: first, you find yourself at the very bottom in the red room; then the flow carries you into the next space and the next, until you almost reach the outside, where, from a higher vantage point, it becomes possible to grasp the depth of this funnel.
+I invite viewers to experience this exhibition as a walk through the voids of an open sore: first, you find yourself at the very bottom in the red room; then the flow carries you into the next space and the next, until you almost reach the outside, where, from a higher vantage point, it becomes possible to grasp the depth of this funnel.
 But it is not certain, because if darkness surrounds you, perhaps we are still inside.
-No matter the path traveled, the light does not yet point the way out.
+No matter what path is taken, the light has yet to indicate an exit.

 Lesia: In this exhibition, you refer to historical events — from the siege of Kyiv in 1240 to the current war.
 Why, in your opinion, is it important to speak about the past right now?

-Polina: Because the future is always a consequence of the past.
-For me, this journey back in time is an important step toward understanding the finitude of each tragedy.
+Polina: o me, this return in time is an important step toward recognizing the finitude of every tragedy.
 It gives hope that today’s catastrophe will also inevitably come to an end.
-Another crucial point is the act of returning: it allows us to reframe historical emphases and give a true voice to Ukrainian history, which has existed under constant pressure and oppression.
-The spread of distorted information and hostile propaganda has had a strong effect not only on Ukraine but on the entire world, where the history of the Ukrainian people was being blurred and devalued.
+The next crucial moment is the return: the opportunity to reestablish historical priorities, to give a true voice to Ukrainian history, which has existed under constant pressure and oppression.
+The spread of distorted information and hostile propaganda had a powerful impact not only on Ukraine but on the world as a whole, where, in the political and cultural sphere, the history of the Ukrainian people was blurred and devalued.
 Now, however, counteraction must catch up, and the focus is precisely on the development of this reformation of the past.
-This process must continue, despite the absolute uncertainty of every next stage of the war.
+This process must continue, despite the absolute uncertainty of each next stage of the war’s unfolding.

-During a catastrophe, it seems that only the present exists for a person.
-But looking at past tragedies allows one to realize that the present will inevitably end as well.
-It also opens a space for the thought that art, through its power, preserves historical events, pushing them into the past.
-Perhaps, for me, it is also an attempt to project myself forward in time and see today’s tragedy already as a trace of history.
+When experiencing a catastrophe, it seems that only today exists for a person.
+But looking at the tragedies of the past allows us to realize that the present one will inevitably come to an end as well.
+It also creates space for the thought that art, through its power, records historical events, pushing them into the past.
+Perhaps, for me, it is also an attempt to travel forward in time and see today’s tragedy already as a trace of history.

 Lesia: Which exhibition preparation has been the greatest challenge for you?
 You have exhibited in many countries: Germany, the United States, France, Poland, Ukraine, and others.
 What brought you the most anxiety, worry, or even technical challenges?

-Polina: Every exhibition brings me a lot of anxiety because even with the smallest possibilities (whether my own, those of the art space, or of the curator who invites me), I try to realize the final idea that was proposed or discussed with me.
-It is very important for me to create a sense of the exhibition built precisely on the main message.
-Each time it feels difficult, as I strive to overcome the budget, my own energy, and the efforts of others, and to achieve the highest quality, to reach exactly the result that was conceived, no matter what.
-Many people are ultimately very grateful to me for this, but the process can be challenging because I do not tire of pursuing the final goal.
+Polina: Each exhibition brings me many emotions, because even with the smallest resources — my own, those of the art space, or those of the curator who invited me — I try to realize the final idea that was proposed or discussed with me.
+It is very important for me to create an experience of the exhibition built precisely on the main message.
+I find this challenging each time, as I strive to overcome the budget, my own energy, the efforts of others, and to achieve the highest possible quality — to realize exactly the result that was envisioned, no matter what.
+Many people ultimately express deep gratitude for this, but the process can be difficult, because I never tire of pursuing the final goal.

-I can take on the work of several people: those who hang the works, those who install the lighting, because the quality of the result is essential to me.
-For example, in my last exhibition in Germany, there was a team of assistants, but I still worked 24/7.
+Sometimes I have to perform the work of several people — both those who hang the pieces and those who set up the lighting — because a high-quality result is important to me.
+For example, at my most recent exhibition in Germany, there was a team of assistants, yet I still worked 24/7.
 I arrived well before the opening and had ten days for installation.
-Still, another ten days would have been helpful.
+I must say, though, that an additional ten days would have been useful.

-I wish there were more space for art.
-Of course, one can always draw a line at any stage, but in the artistic process itself, there should be more room for thought — whether it’s forming an idea, creating the work, or installing the exhibition.
-The more time there is, and the less pressure for a quick result, the more complete the expression can be: purer and more honest with oneself and the spirit of the time.
+I want there to be more space for art.
+Of course, one can always put a full stop at any stage, but within the artistic process itself, there needs to be more room for thought — whether it’s the formation of an idea, the creation of a work, or the installation of an exhibition.
+The more time there is to focus, and the less the expectation of a quick result, the more complete the expression can become: purer and more honest with oneself and with the spirit of the time.

 Lesia: Could you tell us who collects your works?
 In which collections can they be seen today?

-Polina: This is a good question because some collectors do not want it to be publicized.
-Some collectors own my works, but unfortunately, there are no public archives or possibilities to exhibit these pieces in their private collections.
-I am now more cautious with private collectors because I understand: a work disappears forever once it goes into the hands of a private collector who does not share the physical artwork with potential exhibitions, curators, or institutions.
-Essentially, the work dies in their collection.
-It ceases to exist, and perhaps it will never be found.
-This is very sad.
+Polina: That’s a good question, because some people don’t want this to be made public.
+Some collectors own my works, but unfortunately, their private collections do not include public archives or opportunities to exhibit these pieces.
+I am now more cautious with private collectors because I understand that a work disappears forever when it ends up in the hands of a collector who does not share the physical artwork with potential exhibitions, curators, or institutions.
+In effect, the work dies in their collection.
+It no longer exists and may never be found.
+This is very regrettable.

-Although I have earned my living solely from art my entire life, I have never pursued a commercial path and never created anything for sale.
-The sizes, materials, and weight of my works make them largely incompatible with commercial avenues.
-I’m not just speaking about works on canvas, although even those with torn edges are not commercially viable.
-But those who understand the value in an artist’s expression, thinking, and unique handwriting occasionally choose to support me by acquiring a piece for their collection.
+Although I have earned my entire life solely through art, I have never pursued a commercial path and have never created anything for sale.
+The size, materials, and weight of my works are largely incompatible with the commercial route.
+I’m not just speaking about canvas works, although even those, with their torn edges, are not commercially successful.
+Yet those who understand the value in an artist’s expression, mindset, and signature style continue to support me, occasionally selecting pieces for their collections.

 For example, some of my works are in a Parisian collection.
 Recently, I participated in the Bourse Habib Sharifi Scholarship (a well-known Parisian scholarship for emigrant artists across different fields, including film, music, and visual arts), where I became a laureate.
 As part of this program, my works were exhibited at the Salon des Beaux Arts Foundation.
 This foundation, established in 1816, is more focused on salon art, such as Rodin and Manet.
-My works, by contrast, were quite aggressive, yet they found the contrast interesting.
-After this exhibition, the foundation acquired one of my works for its collection.
-So this is one of the museum collections where I coexist with works by internationally recognized artists.
+My works, however, appeared quite aggressive next to the salon art, yet the contrast intrigued them.
+After the exhibition, they selected my work for their collection.
+Thus, this is one of the museum collections where I ‘coexist’ alongside works by internationally recognized artists.

 My work “If a Dream Doesn’t Fly to Us, Can We Sail Toward It?” became part of the collection of the BIRUCHIY 021 Сontemporary Art Project after my residency in Prymorsk and the invitation to participate in the exhibition “Time Not Lost”, curated by Kostyantyn Doroshenko.
 The exhibition was shown in Zaporizhzhia at the Tourist Information Center.